-Better protection of children is the top priority
+Ch 1.
+Better protection of children is the top priority.

-We will consider the need to protect children who have been abused and children who will be exposed to abuse if we do not respond much more wisely in a range of circumstances.
+This includes children who have been abused and children who will go on to be exposed to abuse, if we do not respond much more wisely in a range of circumstances.

-Recommendations that either directly or indirectly strengthen this priority can be found right throughout this document but especially in chapter 2 and chapters 8-17.
-Better protection of children is not confined to a single chapter because to improve this will require a range of chapters: some looking at the mistakes of the past, others looking at how offenders commonly behave and others looking at the strengths and weaknesses of safe ministry programs.
-It will require sections that look at what might hinder reporting, how to respond to a man who admits this temptation to you or wants to join your congregation after his time in jail.
-It will require chapters on the common mistakes that even well-intentioned ministers can make which inadvertently put children at higher risk.
+Recommendations that either directly or indirectly strengthen this top priority can be found right throughout this article but especially in chapters 2 and 8-17.
+Better protection of children is not confined to a single chapter because to improve this will require a range of chapters: some looking at the mistakes of the past - others looking at how offenders commonly behave - and others at strengths and weaknesses of safe ministry programs.
+It will require sections that look at what might hinder reporting - and how to respond to a man who admits this temptation to you - or wants to join your congregation after his time in jail.
+It will require chapters on the common mistakes that even well-intentioned ministers can make, and which inadvertently put children at higher risk.

-To begin with, I will introduce just a few risks.
+Here I will introduce just a few to begin this.
 If we are to better protect children, a key area that needs more careful thought is what we say to and do with offenders.
 Too often in the past, the ways some clergy tried to offer pastoral care and hope to offenders, resulted in more children being harmed.
 The ways we commonly talk about grace are too often misused by offenders to avoid engaging with change.
-This leaves children at higher risk. chapter 12 offers some alternatives that are still scripturally based, and still reflect the glory of grace, but are harder for offenders to misuse.
+This leaves children at higher risk.
+Pages 52 - 4 offer some alternatives that are still scripturally based, and still reflect the glory of grace, but are harder for offenders to misuse.

 Children have also been put at more risk when pastors and priests focused too exclusively on the past, such as supporting an offender to find grace for his past.
-This led churches to becoming too easily satisfied when offenders expressed remorse for what they had done, sometimes trusting that just some good intentions would then take care of child safety in the future.
+This led churches to becoming too easily satisfied when offenders expressed remorse for what they had done, sometimes trusting that just some good intentions would then take care of child safety on into the future.

 A related blind spot has been that some clergy became so used to dealing with the moral failures of the individual, that they just proceeded along that familiar path.
-They somehow overlooked that this is broader than just this individual's failure in his battle with his temptation.
-It is also a crime against others, a crime that can be very hard to stop and a crime with vulnerable victims who can be damaged for life.
-Some pastors paid too little attention to what roles and contexts could no longer be considered safe for an offender (see chapter 13).
+They somehow overlooked that this is broader than just this individual's failure in his battle with his temptation - but is also a crime against others - and a crime that can be very hard to stop - and with vulnerable victims who can too often be damaged for life.
+Some pastors paid too little attention to what roles and contexts could no longer be considered safe for an offender p 60 - 62.
 Counsellors and ministers beware: only thinking pastorally about the offender in the seat in front of you and helping him onto a better path is not sufficient.
 We need to make sure we always remain alert to the wider picture that includes our role to act strongly to do all we can to ensure the protection of past and potential victims.

-If we are to better protect children another area that needs constant attention from those in senior leadership is the effectiveness of church processes in delivering this improved safety.
-See chapter 14.
+If we are to better protect children another area that needs constant attention from those in senior leadership is the effectiveness of church processes in delivering this improved safety. p 76 ff.